sales@prismecs.com 1 888 PRISMEC

 Blogpost

-AI's rise is fueling an explosion in data generation and processing.
+The rise of AI is driving an exponential increase in data generation and processing.
 Training complex AI models requires vast amounts of data and computational power.
-This translates to a dramatic increase in the workload, the backbone of cloud services, and many other digital operations.
+This translates to a dramatic increase in workload across enterprise data centers and cloud services.

-Data centers account for 1% - 1.5% of global electricity use, and operators acknowledge their environmental impact.
+Data centers account for 1% to 1.5% of global electricity use, and operators acknowledge their environmental impact.
+As we move forward, balancing energy consumption with AI innovation will require more innovative design, sustainable power sources, and resilient energy strategies.

 The Energy Demands of AI Workloads